< Back to all insights

 What are the pros and cons of ‘the right to switch off’?

-The right to switch off, which, if implemented, would grant employees legal protection from being contacted by employers outside of working hours, does have both merits and challenges.
+The right to switch off, which, if implemented, would grant employees legal protection from being contacted by employers outside of working hours, has both merits and challenges.

 So let’s recap the advantages and challenges for workers and businesses in the UK if ‘the right to switch off’ is implemented.